515-516-6769

 Yes.
 Aesthetics pays better than health.

-Specialized cosmetic practices generate annual revenue between $1.5 million and $2.5 million.
-General practices typically sit between $700,000 and $1 million.
+Specialized cosmetic practices generate annual revenue ranging from $1.5 million to $2.5 million.
+General practices typically range from $700,000 to $1 million.

 Margins tell the same story.
 General dentistry operates on 30%-40% margins; cosmetic and orthodontic specialties often reach 40%-60%.
-This profitability gap explains why general dentists are investing in weekend courses to learn veneer placement.
+This profitability gap explains why general dentists are investing in weekend courses to learn to place veneers.
 They are chasing the production value that insurance-based dentistry cannot provide.

 Is the clear aligner market shifting to adults?